razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 The rules we establish for motion here can be applied for both Web (**React**) and Mobile (**React Native**)

 ### What is the expected outcome?
-1. Have a set of tokens that can be consumed within our components for animating them
+1. Have a **set of tokens** that can be consumed within our components for animating them
-2. Conclude on how we can consume these tokens to create animations
+2. Conclude on **how we can consume** these **tokens** to create animations

 # Detailed Design
 ## Types of Motion
-We can have 2 types of motion while building user interfaces
+We can have 2 types of motion while building user interfaces,
 1. **Realtime**: User is directly interacting with an object on the UI.

     *Example: When a user drags a carousel, the carousel slides as per the user's drag.*

     <img alt="Realtime Animation Example" src="./images/motion/realtime.gif" width="300px">

 2. **Non-Realtime**: The object's behavior is *post-interactive* i.e it occurs after a user's action, and is transitional.

     *Example: When a user taps on a carousel card, it flips over within a set timeframe*

     <img alt="Realtime Animation Example" src="./images/motion/non-realtime.gif" width="300px">